 The reason is I learned to live on a very meager budget because I always assumed his check was going to be tiny.
 Then when we got larger checks, it helped me to pay down debt faster than intended or making purchases that we needed.

 I always planned our budget around the smallest amount possible.
 Even if I could only pay down $5 worth of debt that pays period, I would apply that $5.

 This all adds up to me saying that you need to track your expenses, build a budget, and then develop a plan to get out of debt.

 3. Look at Your Dream Through Different Lenses

 This was probably the toughest part for me.
 I had it envisioned in my head that I was going to live this slow, simple life that consisted of feeding chickens, playing with goats, making stuff all day, and not having trouble in the world.
 I wish!

 Then I started watching this show about life in Alaska.
 These people were the real deal, but a few months later I read an article in a magazine about their homesteading life and was amazed to find out that they actually worked on the side of homesteading and shooting this television show.

 That is when it hit me.
 The pioneer days are over.
 We can no longer trade wild animal skins and keep our property.
 Property taxes exist, and bills will always be there.

-So after I shed a few tears, I realized I could homestead, but it just may look differently than I thought.
+After I shed a few tears, I realized I could homestead, but it just may look different than I thought.
 I can still do things the old school way (like washing my clothes by hand, canning my own food, growing a garden, etc.) but I still had to account for the bills that would inevitably come.

 If you can come to grips with that, then you are flexible and well on your way to developing a homesteading mindset.